abdulahad43149031-design/Titanic-Dataset-Analysis/README.md

 ---

 ## ⚙️ Author
-Created by *[Your Name]* — as part of a learning project on data analysis and visualization.
+Created by *Abdul Ahad* — as part of a learning project on data analysis and visualization.